naamak01/OsTicket-Post-Install-Config/README.md

 ![image](https://github.com/user-attachments/assets/3278a715-c65b-445e-bb2f-3472cfdf5077)

 Now, we will create and configure agents /workers.
 On the agents tab, click Add New.
 For this purpose, we will add two Agents with different profiles.
-The first Agent is Jane, who is a Supreme Admin and has access to all as an Admin.
+The first Agent is James, who is a Supreme Admin and has access to all as an Admin.
 On the account, fill out your first and last name as well as an email address.
 Now, create a username and set a password.
 Once you choose a password, uncheck the change at the next login.

 ![image](https://github.com/user-attachments/assets/24e45901-5b85-4bc1-ac6c-d68bf91f046f)